theghostmac/tech-acc-chatroom/README.md

 All members of TA team can log in and create posts in threads.
 Non-members can read threads but not create posts.
 The web app accesses the database in these four ways.

+## Cookies for access control
+When a user logs in, he has to has access control to specific pages as a user.
+This is made possible by cookies.